How to Maximize the Power of Links With Annotation Text and In-Text SEO

 The Structure of Annotation Text

 The word annotation means notes or in-text notation.
-So, when Google describes the process of pulling annotations through indexing, their crawler is likely pulling hints as to the link meaning from within the text.
-This, like taking notes on a literary piece has an amorphous structure.
+So, when Google describes the process of pulling annotations through indexing, their crawler is likely pulling hints as to the link meaning from within the in-text SEO.
+This, like taking notes on a literary piece, has an amorphous structure.

 When it comes to the relationship between anchor text and annotation text, I often liken this to an atom.
 The anchor text is the dense center: the nucleus.
 The annotation text is the electrons circling this center.
 Both the center and the surrounding text define the atom, however, the anchor text is the most reliable in terms of its relationship to meaning since the electrons can be more difficult to pin down the electrons.

 This often means there is no perfect version of a page.
-The web crawlers system will pull data from a “predetermined distance of an anchor tag.”
-So, commonsense says to make sure the most important words are nearby your anchor text but you maintain the quality of your content throughout the page.
+The web crawler system will pull data from a “predetermined distance of an anchor tag.”
+So, common sense says to make sure the most important words are near your anchor text but also maintain the quality of your content throughout the page.

 What Is Anchor Text?